PALESTINIAN TERRITORIES GAZA STRIP AND WEST BANK Updated 05/27/10

 West Bank and The Gaza Strip are non-contiguous territories under the auspice of the Palestinian Authority pending

-its largest cities are Gaza City in the Gaza Strip with a total population of 409,680 and Nablus in the West Bank with
+its largest cities are Gaza City in the Gaza Strip with a total population of 449,221 and Hebron in the West Bank

 5,860 sq.
 Km from the West Bank) making it the 169th largest country in total area.
 The Gaza Strip shares